Carlos Jaguande

-Carlos Jaguande (born December 23, 1969 in Lima, Peru) is a retired Peruvian-American football (soccer) player who earned two caps with the United States men's national soccer team.
+Carlos Jaguande (born December 23, 1969) is a retired soccer player who played as a midfielder.
+Born in Peru, he earned two caps for the United States national team.

 Club career

 Jaguande attended Ulster County Community College where he was a 1991 First Team NJCAA All American soccer player.
 He spent several years playing for the Brooklyn Italians in the Cosmopolitan Soccer League.
 In 1994, he played for the New York Fever in the USISL.
 In 1995, he played for the Jersey Dragons.